-Andrew Lloyd Webber's romantic musical is based on Gaston Leroux's gothic novel of life beneath the stage of the Paris Opera House, and continues to captivate audiences at Her Majesty’s Theatre in London’s West End in its 31st year.
+The West End production of Andrew Lloyd Webber’s iconic musical The Phantom Of The Opera is based on Gaston Leroux's gothic novel of life beneath the stage of the Paris Opera House.
 Read More >

 The West End production of Andrew Lloyd Webber’s iconic musical The Phantom Of The Opera is based on Gaston Leroux’s gothic novel of life beneath the stage of the Paris Opera House.